Links

 Public Accounts Committee

-At a recent meeting of the Public Accounts Committee (PAC) it has been revealed that the Office of the Auditor-General (A-G) did not investigate the Finance Department for fear of physical harm to its staff.
+At a recent meeting of the Public Accounts Committee (PAC) it was revealed that the Office of the Auditor-General (A-G) did not investigate the Finance Department for fear of physical harm to its staff.
 The PAC had earlier directed the A-G to make a full inquiry into a report on the retainer of external legal firms and management of the Sepik Highway Trust Fund (SHTFA).

 Mad Cow Disease